Colorful, bright OLED display

 I haven’t said this about a phone for a while, but the Samsung Galaxy A51 is slow.
 You can feel a delay opening apps and multitasking, and there would often be stuttering while swiping around the UI.
 The phone used 1.9GB of the 4GB of available RAM even with all apps closed, which is a pretty bad sign.
 In our testing, we concluded that modern versions of Android need about 6GB of RAM to run smoothly, and that was verified by this device.

 In benchmarks, we saw a similar story.
 The phone lagged behind a majority of devices in our testing.
 It’s fallen even further behind the rest of the mid-range since launch, with Snapdragon 700 series phones far outperforming the Galaxy A51’s Exynos processor.
 Check out the results below.

 - No wireless charging

 The Samsung Galaxy A51 has a fairly large 4,000mAh battery.
 With a low-powered CPU and a small amount of RAM, you’d hope the device would get killer battery life.
 And honestly, it wasn’t bad, but it wasn’t as great as it should have been.
-The phone lasted about 29 hours, from 8am one day to 1pm the next day.
-This certainly isn’t as good as phones with bigger batteries like the LG V60, but I’m glad it can at least last a full day.
+The phone lasted about 29 hours, from 8AM one day to 1PM the next day.
+This certainly isn’t as good as phones with much bigger batteries, but I’m glad it can at least last a full day.
 I got about four and a half hours of screen-on time on this device.